ibm-cloud-docs/vpc/bare_metal_server_faq.md

 {: faq}

 VPC Block Storage is not supported.
 VPC File Storage is compatible when it becomes generally available.
 Two storage options are available that include secondary local NVMe drives.

+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, and Tokyo regions.
+Contact your IBM Sales representative if you are interested in getting access.
+{: preview}

 * The `bx2-metal-192x768` profile provides mirrored 960 GB SATA M.2 drives as boot storage only.
 * The `bx2d-metal-192x768` profile provides mirrored 960 GB SATA M.2 drives as boot storage and 16 3.2 TB U.2 NVMe SSDs as secondary local storage to support vSAN, or user-managed RAID.